silvR-AG/SQL-Data-Project/SQL-Technical.md

 #### Aggregations, Filters in queries:
 #### Normalization:
+Normalization is the process of organizing the data and the attributes of a database.
+It is performed to reduce the data redundancy in a database and to ensure that data is stored logically.
+Data redundancy means having the same data but at multiple places.
+It is necessary to remove data redundancy because it causes anomalies in a database which makes it very hard for a database administrator to maintain it.

+There are four types of normal forms that are usually used in relational databases:
+   1. 1NF: A relation is in 1NF if all its attributes have an atomic value.
+   2. 2NF: A relation is in 2NF if it is in 1NF and all non-key attributes are fully functional dependent on the candidate key.
+   3. 3NF: A relation is in 3NF if it is in 2NF and there is no transitive dependency.
+   4. BCNF: A relation is in BCNF if it is in 3NF and for every Functional Dependency, LHS is the super key.

 #### Indexes:
+Indexing is used to quickly retrieve particular data from the database.
+Formally we can define Indexing as a technique that uses data structures to optimize the searching time of a database query.
+Indexing reduces the number of disks required to access a particular data by internally creating an index table.Indexing is achieved by creating Index-table or Index.Index usually consists of two columns which are a key-value pair.
+The two columns of the index table(i.e., the key-value pair) contain copies of selected columns of the tabular data of the database.
+SQL indexes are used in relational databases to retrieve data.
+An index in SQL acts as a pointer to data in a specific table.

 #### Transactions:
 A transaction is a logical unit of work that accesses and updates the contents of a database.
 Read and write operations are used by transactions to access data.
 A transaction has several states:
 1. Active State: Every transaction starts out in the active state.
 The transaction is currently being carried out in this state.